 Abortion and the Gospel

-The answer has been fully presented in the first three chapters of Ephesians, and a summary is right here in Ephesians 4:32-5:2.
+The answer has been fully presented in the first three chapters of Ephesians, and a summary is right here in Ephesians 4:32–5:2.
 “Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you.
 Therefore be imitators of God, as beloved children.
 And walk in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God.”
 So put 5:2 together with verse 4:32.
 Verse 2: “Christ loved us and gave himself up for us.”
-In other words, Christ died for sinners—people who need forgiveness.
-Women in this room who have had abortions.
-Boyfriends, husbands, fathers, mothers, grandmothers who condoned or even demanded it.
-Doctors who urged it or performed it.
-And all the rest of us sinners in this room who will perish under the wrath of God (v.
-6) if we reject God’s substitute for us, Jesus Christ.
+In other words, Christ died for sinners — people who need forgiveness.
+Women in this room who have had abortions. boyfriends, husbands, fathers, mothers, grandmothers who condoned or even demanded it, and doctors who urged it or performed it.
+And all the rest of us sinners in this room who will perish under the wrath of God (verse 6) if we reject God’s substitute for us, Jesus Christ.

 In Jesus Christ, God Forgives Sinners

 Paul carries the image on through in a very hopeful way.
 His hope is not that the light of goodness and righteousness and truth simply expose and damn.
 His hope is that it expose and that the exposed will become light.
 That the spiritually dead will be quickened from the dead and call upon Jesus and join the forces of light.
-Ephesians 5:13-14, “But when anything is exposed by the light, it becomes visible, for anything that becomes visible is light.
-Therefore it says, ‘Awake, O sleeper, and arise from the dead, and Christ will shine on you.’”
+Ephesians 5:13–14:

 Out of Darkness, Into Light